Farhan5217/Thumbs-up-and-Thumbs-down-Recognition-/README.md

-# Image Classification using CNN

-This project aims to classify images of cats and dogs using Convolutional Neural Networks (CNN).
-The implementation utilizes popular deep learning frameworks such as TensorFlow and Keras to train and evaluate the model.
+# Thumbs-up and Thumbs-down Hand Gesture Recognition

+This project focuses on developing a hand gesture recognition system using OpenCV.
+The aim is to accurately recognize and classify thumbs-up and thumbs-down gestures.
+The system achieved an impressive 95% accuracy during user testing, involving over 30 participants.
 ## Description

-Image classification is a fundamental task in computer vision, and this project focuses on classifying images of cats and dogs.
-Convolutional Neural Networks (CNNs) have proven to be highly effective in image classification tasks due to their ability to extract meaningful features from images.

-The project uses a CNN architecture to learn and classify images of cats and dogs.
-It leverages transfer learning by utilizing a pre-trained model as the base model and fine-tuning it on the specific dataset.
+Hand gesture recognition is a popular area of research in computer vision, with various applications in human-computer interaction and augmented reality.
+This project specifically targets the recognition of thumbs-up and thumbs-down gestures.
+By leveraging OpenCV, the system analyzes hand movements and shapes to classify the gestures accurately.

-## Model Architecture
+## Usage

-The project utilizes a CNN model to classify images.
-The architecture consists of several convolutional layers with max pooling, followed by fully connected layers and a softmax output layer.
+1. Connect a webcam or a camera to your system.

+2. Run the code.

+3. Place your hand in front of the camera and perform thumbs-up or thumbs-down gestures.

+4. The system will detect and classify the gestures in real-time, displaying the recognized gesture on the screen.